dojonorth/small-problems-dojo/README.md

    Given a string, test whether it has fully balancing parentheses (of a mixed type - eg "hello, (these [are some]) {parentheses}")

+###Extra credit:

 3. **Factorial calculator**

+   a.
 Return the factorial of a number.
 For example, 4! = 4 * 3 * 2 * 1 = 24

-###Extra credit:
+   b.
 Benchmark your solutions.
 How do they perform?
 Is there a way you could make any of your solutions faster?

 ##Testsuites